IARCP | CERTIFICATION | CISRCP

 Objectives

-The CISRCP program has been designed to provide with the knowledge and skills needed to understand the legal and regulatory obligations that shape international standards and best practices in risk, compliance, IT, information security and privacy protection.
-The course provides with the skills needed to pass the Certified Information Systems Risk and Compliance Professional (CISRCP) exam.
+The CISRCP program is designed to equip professionals with the knowledge and skills needed to understand the legal and regulatory obligations that shape international standards and best practices in risk management, compliance, IT, information security, and privacy protection.
+The program also provides with the skills needed to become a Certified Information Systems Risk and Compliance Professional (CISRCP), a certification that provides independent evidence to firms and organizations that you have a quantifiable understanding of the subject matter.

 Target Audience